kedro-org/kedro/docs/source/configuration/config_loader_migration.md

 For error and exception handling, most errors are the same.
 Those you need to be aware of that are different between the original `ConfigLoader` and `OmegaConfigLoader` are as follows:
 * `OmegaConfigLoader` throws a `MissingConfigException` when configuration paths don't exist, rather than the `ValueError` used in `ConfigLoader`.
 * In `OmegaConfigLoader`, if there is bad syntax in your configuration files, it will trigger a `ParserError` instead of a `BadConfigException` used in `ConfigLoader`.
-* `OmegaConfigLoader` throws a `MissingConfigException` when configuration paths don't exist, rather than the `ValueError` used in `ConfigLoader`.
-* In `OmegaConfigLoader`, if there is bad syntax in your configuration files, it will trigger a `ParserError` instead of a `BadConfigException` used in `ConfigLoader`.

 ## [`TemplatedConfigLoader`](/kedro.config.TemplatedConfigLoader) to [`OmegaConfigLoader`](/kedro.config.OmegaConfigLoader)